elronF/dbProject/README.md

 ## SQL REQUIREMENTS

 With your Linux VM installed, the news database schema will need to be added, which can be found in a zipped file called newsdata.zip in this repository.
-Unzip the file and place it in your vagrant directory.
+Unzip the file and place it in the "vagrant" directory you previously created.
 Navigate to the vagrant folder within your VM environment and use the command `psql -d news -f newsdata.sql` to load the data.

 Once the data is loaded, these views will need to be created in the 'news' database in order to run the third query in this program: